larsjuhljensen/JensenLab/_pages/training_textmining_bridge.md

 ## Exercise 1

-In this exercise we will first introduce the basics of text mining: 1) dictionary-based __named entity recognition__ and 2) how this can used to help __retrieve literature__.
+In this exercise we will first introduce the basics of text mining: 1) dictionary-based __named entity recognition__ and 2) how this can be used to help __retrieve literature__.
 Afterwards we will move on to how one can use the complete literature to 3) __extract associations between entities__ and finally 4) how these associations can be used for knowledge discovery.

 ### 1.1 Named Entity Recognition